tobega/tailspin-v0/Notes.md

 - Mixed up ..$bound and $bound.., hard to see error
 - Given source abc, hard to see call to $abc when intended $@abc
 - Easy to forget to use the name of the outer template in a simple filter \(<=$@.foo> $ !\)
-- Comparing the wrong type in the branch to stop recursion.
-In future, a type analysis should catch it, for now you can defensively always stop recursion on the otherwise-branch

 ## Illogical?
 - Should we be able to use inline templates as sources and sinks?